joelgysel/PHBS_MLF_2018/README.md

 Joel Gysel, 221802010272

 ## 1 Introduction
 Switzerland is divided into 26 states called "Cantons".
 Zurich is the most populous canton of Switzerland and it consists of 166 municipalities.
 Every four years, elections take place in Zurich.
-In Switzerland there are typically two left-wing parties and three centrist or right-wing parties.
+In Switzerland there are typically two or three left-wing parties and three centrist or right-wing parties.

-The aim of this project is to predict weather the two left-wing parties will reach a voters share above a ceratin threshold (e.g. 33%) within a municipality during an election or not based on factors such as population density, share of foreigners, median income, religion and further factors.
+The aim of this project is first to predict the share of votes that the three left-wing parties combined in Zurich will reach in the next election and second to define a threshold and assess the effectiveness of machine learning classifiers in predicting wheather the left-wing parties will reach a voteshare above this threshold or not.

 <img src="zurich_sp_1995.png" width="650" height="700">